April 2025

 - airspace: implications of airspace modernisation strategy for drone use - industry needs from a UK Airspace Design Service

-All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
+All delegates were able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
 This includes the full proceedings and additional articles submitted by delegates.
-As well as key stakeholders, those due to attend include officials from DSIT; Dstl; Defra; MOD; DfT; HSE; MCA; MAA; NCA; UKSA; Home Office; and the Welsh Government.
+As well as key stakeholders, those that attended include officials from DSIT; Dstl; Defra; MOD; DfT; DBT; HSE; MCA; MAA; NCA; UKSA; Home Office; and the Welsh Government.